remla25-team18/operation/README.md

 #### 3. Apply the Kubernetes Configuration

-Now go back to your host machine, under the `operation/VM` directory, run the following command to apply the Kubernetes configuration:
+Exit out of the ssh terminal and, under the `operation/VM` directory, run the following command to apply the Kubernetes configuration:

 ```bash
 bash run_playbook.sh